 There are specific reasons for choosing WooCommerce to sell online courses.

 - Free plugin – You don’t have to pay for the plugin.
 It comes with great free features so that you can start building a simple e-commerce website.
 There are no monthly maintenance costs.
+But, If you want to enhance the features of WooCommerce itself, then you pair it with some great plugins such as WooCommerce Table Rate Shipping and WooCommerce Order Export.

 - Customization – The plugin is highly customizable.
 There are nearly 40 Woo themes for you to choose from.
 Many of which are available freely in the WooThemes Store.
 You’re able to integrate with a lot of other plugins seamlessly to maximize the benefits of this plugin.